rigb-y/angel-wm/readme.md

 * Window resizing
 * Mapping / unmapping instead of minimizing (a mapped window is one visible on the screen.
 An unmapped window is a window that exists but is not viewable.)

+### Note about multi-monitor

+If you update your display configuration with `xrandr`, please refresh the window manager with your refresh bind.
+This behavior is the result of a bug and will be fixed soon.

 ### Dependencies

 Angel's build  has three dependencies: `x11`, `xrandr`, and `xwallpaper`.